letrec* in R5RS

 By Bjarno Oeyen | Posted on July 15, 2023

 I have been using Scheme for a while now.
-To be more precise, I have been using R5RS (The Revised5 Report on the Algorithmic Language Scheme).
+To be more precise, I have been using R5RS (The Revised

 One thing thas has irked me over the years is how internal definitions are defined.
 It has troubled both myself and the students that I have been teaching.
 In this blog post, I discuss the semantics of internal definitions and explain why certain programs — that at first sight should work — fail to do so.
 Finally, I discuss a solution that fixes this problem.
 This solution is not new and I do not ownership of the idea, as it is already available in more recent variants of Scheme (R6RS and R7RS).
 But I hope that by describing the issues of internal definitions in this post helps other people — like my students — to not only know how to fix these issues plagueing internal definitions, but also why exactly they occur.